lukaszbalowski/StudentProject/Readme.md

 ## Setup
 - Clone the repository.
 - Install the necessary dependencies listed in the pom.xml file.
+- Create databse school and populate it with data from the file DatabaseDump.sql
 - Build and run the application using Maven.
 - Access the application through the url: http://localhost:8080/